PaoloMazzon/Astro/docs/classes/Tileset.md

 Parameters
  + `tileset -> List` List of all indices in the tileset.
 See below.
- + `sprite -> lib/Drawing::Sprite` Sprite that will be used for the tiles in the tileset.
+ + `sprite -> lib/Drawing::Sprite` Sprite that will be used for the tiles in the tileset. `null` for no loaded tilesets.
  + `x -> Num` X position in the game world this tileset exists at.
  + `y -> Num` Y position in the game world this tileset exists at.